520 words

 The Astro dev server ready message

-When you edit and save a file, the development server will detect the changes and reload the browser page automatically.
+When you save and create files, the development server will detect the changes and reload the browser page automatically.

 Once you’re ready to publish your blog, you will need to push it to a GitHub repository.